mohammadamintahmasbi/mohammadamintahmasbi/Readme.md

 ### 🚀 About Me

-I'm a passionate programmer with expertise in web development, backend systems, and machine learning.
+I'm a passionate programmer with expertise in web development, backend systems and Devops.
 Currently working at [Afarine](https://afarine.com/) Company where I build robust and scalable solutions.
 I love tackling complex problems and continuously expanding my skill set.

 ---